Global search

 Confirmation of Eligibility

-In early 2026 we will begin working on determining the eligibility of Registered Group Members.
+We are working on determining the eligibility of Registered Group Members.

-We estimate that this process will take 2-3 months, though it may take longer.
+We estimate this process will take 2-3 months, though it may take longer.
 We will then notify all people involved of whether or not they are eligible to participate in the settlement.

 Notice of Estimated Distribution